legal resources necessary to hold negligent facilities accountable.

 Following are some of the most common and preventable form of abuse and negligence in nursing homes in South Carolina and nationwide, which can all lead to potentially life-threatening injury:

-Falls are perhaps the most common and costly nursing home accidents in South Carolina.
-In fact, falls are the leading cause of death among patients over the age of 65 nationwide, and patients in nursing homes are at the greatest risk.
+Falls are perhaps the most common and costly assisted living facility accidents in South Carolina.
+Falls are the leading cause of death among patients over sixty-five years old nationwide, and patients in nursing homes are at the highest risk.

 Sample South Carolina nursing home fall damages can be found here.

 Some drugs have the potential to cause serious injury if not administered properly.
-Our South Carolina nursing home injury lawyers always examine the medication chain when investigating a case involving medication errors to determine which parties along the way neglected their responsibility.
+Each South Carolina nursing home abuse lawyer always examine the medication chain when investigating a case involving medication errors to determine which parties along the way neglected their responsibility.

-Many victims of nursing home abuse remain silent out of embarrassment or fear, so it is important that you recognize the signs of abuse and know when to act in order to protect your loved one.
-The nursing home abuse and neglect attorneys at Nursing Home Law Center LLC will step up for them to see their rights are protected and they receive the recovery they deserve.
+Many nursing facility abuse victims remain silent out of embarrassment or fear, so you must recognize the signs of abuse and know when to act to protect your loved one.
+The nursing home abuse attorneys at Nursing Home Law Center LLC will step up for them to see their rights are protected, and they receive the recovery they deserve.

 Read about some South Carolina nursing home abuse settlements here.

-Some of the following common signs are red flags that a vulnerable adult has become the victim of abuse or neglect:
+Some of the following common signs are red flags that your loved one is a victim of nursing home abuse or neglect case; they include:

 - Bruising and abrasions